tmtsoftware/esw-ts/docs/src/main/services/command-service.md

 ## QueryFinal

-Like [query](#query), queryFinal uses the Id returned by Started.
-But in this case, rather than returning immediately like query, it waits and only returns when the final SubmitResponse is sent. queryFinal is used exclusively with submit in the case where some other activity must be done before the actions started by the submit complete.
+Like [query](#query), `queryFinal` uses the Id returned by `Started`.
+Bat in this case, rather than returning immediately like `query`, it waits and only returns when the final `SubmitResponse` is sent.
+The `queryFinal` method is used exclusively with `submit` in the case where some other activity must be done before the actions started by the `submit` complete.

 Type definitions of `queryFinal` method can be found @extref:[here](ts-docs:interfaces/clients.commandservice.html#queryfinal)